ArthurJWH/GLOW/docs/info.md

 Obs.: if `width` or `height` or `layer_height` is missing and it is required for the G-Code, the Machine Learning model will be used to predict it.

 ### Use ML model prediction
-This option allows users to use a trained (in single powder prints) Machine Learning model to predict the width, height and layer overlap of the tracks.
+This option allows users to use a trained (in single powder prints) Machine Learning model to predict the width, height and/or layer overlap of the tracks.

 Whenever the ML model is used, a new CSV file will be created in the same folder as the original CSV file.